-Welcome to the eighty-first issue of Fuel the Fire.
+Welcome to the ninety-second issue of Fuel the Fire.

 If you like this newsletter, please forward the link to share it with your friends.

 If you received this issue from a friend, please subscribe so you won't miss out on all the fun ideas coming in future issues.

 Thanks for joining me today, and enjoy this issue!